infinitedance/infinitedance.github.io/README.md

-This is a repo for demo videos.
+This is a repo for paper **InfiniteDance: Scaling Up High-Quality 3D Dance Generation**